Back in 2014, a U.K. nanotech company called Surrey NanoSystems created what is known today as Vantablack, or the “world’s blackest black”.

 Vantablack

-Vantablack on a basketball
+Vantablack paint on a basketball

 You can keep up-to-date with Vantablack over at Surrey NanoSystems.
 Be sure to give this a share on Facebook before you go, and let us know what you think in the comment section below.